Vetpro Performance Support - Airways

 This is a nutriceutical supplement for horses that are involved in strenuous fast work, such as racing, eventing, hunting and active fast training where the horse may be asked for high speed sustained over a distance.

 It is of particular assistance to horses who are in recovery from an airways virus and returning to training.
 It is important to note that one of the initiating factors of the problem – is the airway infection or virus that may not have been detected early enough and the horse may not have been given sufficient rest or support therapy doing this time.
 As a result the immune system is reduced in efficiency and the capillaries weakened.
-Ongoing correct management after such and episode is important, such as dampening all feeds and wash hay, reducing dust, especially in the barn cleaning and bed – remove the horse when this is occurring.
+Ongoing correct management after such and episode is important, such as dampening all feeds and wash hay, reducing dust, especially in the barn cleaning and bed changing – remove the horse when this is occurring.

 One of the key ingredients is called Rutin, this is natural substance derived from some plants and yields quercetin and rutinose